ONSdigital/ras-backstage/README.md

 | UAA_CLIENT_ID                   | Client ID for UAA OAuth service                    | None
 | UAA_CLIENT_SECRET               | Client secret for UAA OAuth service                | None

-For each external application which frontstage communicates with there are 3 environment variables e.g. for the RM case service:
+For each external application which frontstage communicates with there are 3 environment variables e.g. for the RM exercise service:

 | Environment Variable                           | Description                                      | Default
 |------------------------------------------------|--------------------------------------------------|-------------------------------